damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ```

 The interesting thing is where we got this `$CI_BUILD_REF_NAME` variable from.
-GitLab predefines [a lot of environment variables](http://docs.gitlab.com/ce/ci/variables/README.html#predefined-variables-environment-variables), so that you could use them in your jobs.
+GitLab predefines [many environment variables](http://docs.gitlab.com/ce/ci/variables/README.html#predefined-variables-environment-variables) so that you could use them in your jobs.

 Here's visual representation of this configuration:
 ![Review apps](/images/blogimages/ci-deployment-and-environments/19.jpg)

-The details of Review Apps implementation are depend widely on your real technology
+The details of Review Apps implementation depend widely on your real technology
-stack and deployment process, and they are far out of this blog post scope.
+stack and deployment process and they are far out of this blog post scope.

 Most probably it will not be that straightforward, as it is with our static HTML website.
-But it is definitely doable, especially if you use Docker, or at least Chef or Ansible.
+However, it is doable, especially if you use Docker, or at least Chef or Ansible.

 ## Keywords description & links